 Connor McPherson didn’t want the commission, but as the garden will host his best friend’s wedding, he couldn’t refuse it.
 If the wettest English weather on record hasn’t completely blown his chances of getting the build completed for the big day, he’s also battling the snooty estate manager who couldn’t be less enthusiastic.

 The stage is set for fireworks between the hot-tempered Irishman and the cool, contained estate manager.
-But when mounting problems force them to work together, Connor realises that beneath her buttoned-up exterior, Ella has a passion equal to his own and a secret she’s hidden for years.

 As Ella fights to get the garden she hates built in time for the wedding she’d rather not attend and safeguard the manor from unwelcome publicity, she’s increasingly drawn to the tempestuous designer.
 Who, she discovers, has his own secrets to protect...